ludiosarchive/mute-new-tabs/README.md

 This extension is **[available in the Chrome Web Store](https://chrome.google.com/webstore/detail/mute-new-tabs/inggmeoccpodpdhmejgmgagmmcdgdkih)**.  **Requires Chrome 55+**.

+If the extension works for you, please leave a review in the store.

 [How Mute New Tabs uses the permissions it requests](https://github.com/ludios/mute-new-tabs/issues/7#issue-212052383).